 ANT+ vs. Wired or Proprietary Wireless

 The first thing to consider is whether you want to invest in an ANT+ device.
 If you plan to track your data with Strava, Training Peaks, or you are working with a coach, you will want to choose a device that is ANT+, and or Bluetooth sensor enabled.
-All of the ANT+ enabled cycling computers we tested are capable of saving and transferring ride data either with a cable or via Bluetooth.
+All of the ANT+ enabled cycling computers we tested are capable of saving and transferring ride data either with a cable, WiFi or via Bluetooth.
 In contrast, most non-ANT+ enabled computers such as the Cateye Strada Slim cannot save or transfer individual ride data.

 Additional ANT+ sensors can be purchased over time as your needs evolve, but having the option to add more sensors helps to future-proof your purchase.
 If you become interested in competitive cycling, for example, then you may want to use a power meter in the future.
 Having an ANT+ enabled cycling computer allows you to add sensors as you go, and intermix brands to get the best product for your needs.
-If you do not envision needing heart rate, power, or cadence sensors, then a basic computer such as the Cateye Strada Slim is a good option.
+If you do not envision needing heart rate, power, or cadence sensors, then a primary computer such as the Cateye Strada Slim is a good option.
 Just keep in mind that you will not be able to add on more sensors in the future.

 GPS vs. No GPS